 Apart from applied research and development JOANNEUM RESEARCH offers custom-designed technical business consulting and vast expertise in interdisciplinary management of complex research contracts at a national and international level.
 JOANNEUM RESEARCH consists of 5 research institutes with more than 400 employees.

-The DIGITAL Institute for Information and Communication Technologies specialises in web and internet technologies, image, video and acoustic signal processing together with remote sensing, communication and navigation technologies.
+The DIGITAL Institute specialises in web and internet technologies, image, video and acoustic signal processing together with remote sensing, communication and navigation technologies.
 These technologies are implemented in hardware and software development and application-oriented solutions using scientifically sound methods.
 Research activities are carried out within ESA, EC and national frameworks, while commercial product developments are realized in close co-operation with private companies.
 The problem-solving capacity is further enhanced by active participation in international cooperative research projects and by close collaboration with universities and other research institutions in and out of Austria.

 The Close Range Photogrammetry Team (Gerhard Paar) within DIGITAL’s Machine Vision Application Research Group deals with industrial, biometric, environmental and space-related 3D modeling and reconstruction from passive and active vision sensors.
 Besides PRoViScout co-ordination, the Team holds national project leadership in the Austrian Centre of Competence “ECV – Embedded Computer Vision“, co-ordinates the 3D vision aspects of the panoramic camera system PanCam on ESA’s ExoMars Rover mission 2018, and co-ordinates the FP7-SPACE Project PRoVisG.
 Research for space robotics is complemented by industrial terrestrial applications, such as the Dibit tunnel scanner system.

 For more information visit Joanneum Research.